Through an artist’s eyes

 I was at the tail end of an auction a couple years ago, waiting around for some artwork that had captured my eye.
 I was there with my art-loving friend Kristin, it was late and we were among a handful of holdouts, wandering around to see what finds could be had for a pittance.

 We stood impatiently as the auctioneer tried to literally give away a lovely black grand piano.
 It was huge.
 Probably just needed a little tuning – along with a big truck to haul it home and a big parlor to hold it.
 I’ve always wanted a grand piano in a room with music-inspired artwork where I could play snatches of jazz.
 I’ve even taken piano lessons, but learning comes hard with age.
-The piano was fin-a-l-l-y sold – for $100.
+The piano at auction fin-a-l-l-y sold – for $100.

 Then it was on to the rest of the art on the walls.
 The piece I wanted wasn’t a large piece at all; it was rather small, and the colors were a bit awkward.
 But what struck me was the sentiment on the back, written by a young artist-in-training in ink.
 I could hear his (or her) voice in the words: